-Lesson Title: Perimeter and area of a triangle Theme: Mensuration Lesson Number: M2-L072 Class: SSS 2 Time: 40 mi nutes Learning Outcome By the end of the lesson, pupils will be able to calculate the perimeter and area of a triangle.
-Preparation Draw the shapes in Openin board. g on the
+Lesson Title: Perimeter and area of a Theme: Mensuration trionalo thangle Lesson Number: M2-L072 Class: SSS 2 Time: 40 minutes Learning Outcome Preparation By the end of the lesson, pupils Draw the shap bes in Opening on the will be able to calculate the perimeter board. and area of a triangle.